 - Key Path:

-Just a few days back, the same was achieved via Intune by deploying a custom OMA-URI profile (in case you are doing AADJ from OOBE and have a different Bitlocker policy configured) since this is not available via native UI.
+Just a few days back, the same was achieved via Intune by deploying a custom OMA-URI profile (if you are doing AADJ from OOBE and have a different Bitlocker policy configured) since this is not available via native UI.

 Name: PreventAutomaticDeviceEncryptionForAzureADJoinedDevices OMA-URI: ./Device/Vendor/MSFT/Policy/Config/Security/PreventAutomaticDeviceEncryptionForAzureADJoinedDevices Data Type: Integer Value: 1

-Device Encryption is a good feature, especially for devices running Windows 10 Home edition since this version do not get the standard Bitlocker toolset for user to manually encrypt the device.
+Device Encryption is a good feature, especially for Windows 10 Home edition devices, since this version does not get the standard Bitlocker toolset for a user to encrypt the device manually.

-For Enterprise, if in your environment all devices are HSTI compliant, it helps to reduce administrative burden by ensuring that the Windows 10 devices are automatically encrypted and protected as they are provisioned without any administrative cost involved.
+For Enterprise, if all devices are HSTI compliant in your environment, it helps to reduce administrative burden by ensuring that the Windows 10 devices are automatically encrypted and protected as they are provisioned without any administrative cost involved.

 Well, that was all for today.
 In my next post on this series of

-#bitlockerunlockedwithjoy I will be taking you through Bitlocker Drive Encryption – the fully featured Bitlocker with which we as admins work with.
+#bitlockerunlockedwithjoy I will be taking you through Bitlocker Drive Encryption – the fully-featured Bitlocker with which we as admins work.